Vitamin D: Guide to Deficiency Symptoms, Foods, Benefits, and More

 Vitamin D and pregnancy.

 Now that we’ve got dads on board with vitamin D optimization, it’s time to move on to the moms.
 While vitamin D optimization will benefit women at any time in their life, it’s absolutely essential you keep on top of your levels before getting pregnant (ideally) and definitely during and after pregnancy.
+Supplementing with other key nutrients like DHA, calcium, and folic acid can be helpful during pregnancy, too.

 Significant evidence shows that vitamin D deficiency during pregnancy increases your risk of anemia, gestational diabetes, pre-eclampsia, bacterial vaginosis, and unplanned caesarean birth.
 For baby, a variety of studies have shown suboptimal vitamin D levels can negatively affect an unborn child’s health in a number of ways including lower birth weight, tooth enamel defects, lowered cognitive function, and increased risk of obesity.